-Awarded for commendable achievement or contribution, by an individual or team, to the operational assessment or development of a manned aircraft(s) or airborne system(s)
+Awarded for an exceptional achievement or contribution, by an individual or team, to the operational assessment or development of a manned aircraft(s) or airborne system(s).

-For his commendable contribution to test and evaluation flying, Roger ‘Dodge’ Bailey is awarded the Eric ‘Winkle’ Brown Memorial Trophy.
+For his exceptional achievement and contribution to the operational development of the RAF Chinook fleet, Ben Lewis is awarded the Eric ‘Winkle’ Brown Memorial Trophy.

 2018 Roger "Dodge" Bailey